googleapis/google-cloud-python/docs/datastore-narrative_example.rst

 The :func:`expenses._report_info` utility function uses the expense report entity's key to determine the report's employee ID (line 3), and its report ID (line 4).
-It then uses these values and the entityy's properties to generate and rturn a mapping describing the report (lines 5-22).
+It then uses these values and the entityy's properties to generate and return a mapping describing the report (lines 5-22).

 .. _show-expense-report: